codesapienbe/pollinexus/docs/NOTEBOOK-SPEECH-NOTES.md

 - Prints three detailed recommendations (early, mid, late season)
 - Includes performance metrics and rationale
 - Validate: Coverage plan (50/30/20) printed and consistent with previous section

+#### Cell 10 Output Evaluation

+>> 🎯 **Recommendation Results**: The output should show "🏆 TOP 3 PLANT RECOMMENDATIONS FOR NATIVE BEES" followed by detailed information for each plant.
+For each recommendation, you should see: scientific name, common name, performance metrics (total visits, native rate, bee diversity, average abundance, composite score), habitat characteristics (bloom period, habitat value), and rationale.
+The "🎯 STRATEGIC IMPLEMENTATION" section should show the 50-30-20 planting ratios and explain the continuous bloom succession strategy.

+**💡 Simple Explanation**: This output is like getting a detailed "recipe book" with specific instructions!
+Each recommendation is like a detailed recipe that tells us exactly what plant to use, how well it performs, when it blooms, and why it's recommended.
+The strategic implementation is like the "cooking instructions" that tell us exactly how much of each ingredient to use and how to combine them for the best results.
+This gives us everything we need to actually implement our bee-friendly garden!

 ### 2.9 Seasonal Coverage Analysis
 >>